Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Walking in place, hands imitate carrying the ball.

-Bend over, hands down (as if putting a ball).
+Bend over, hands down (as if you were putting a ball).

 Run in place.

-An adult needs to ensure that the kids perform actions on a speech signal (poetic text).
-Smaller items can also be used for carrying: cubes, small balls or balls, cones, etc.
+An adult needs to ensure that children perform actions based on a speech signal (poetic text).
+You can also use smaller objects for carrying: cubes, small balls or balls, cones, etc.

 "Snowballs"